klenwell/wikka-docker/README.md

 # Docker LAMPs

 A collection of Docker LAMP images.
-Different versions are organized by branch.
-The base images was based on the following repositories:
+Different options are organized by branch.
+The base image was based on the following repositories:

 - https://github.com/webmaestro365/lamp7xenial
 - https://github.com/tutumcloud/lamp